Ms. Gsptlsnz

-Ms. Gsptlsnz (/ɡɪzˈpɪtləznəz/ giz-PIT-ləz-nəz), sometimes called Gizpy, is a character who appears in American comic books published by DC Comics, commonly in association with the superhero Superman.
+Ms. Gsptlsnz (/ɡɪzˈpɪtləznəz/ giz-PIT-ləz-nəz), sometimes called Gizpy, is a character who appears in American comic books published by DC Comics.
+She is a 5th Dimensional Imp commonly in association with the superhero Superman.

+Nyxlygsptlnz appears in the sixth season of the Arrowverse series Supergirl, portrayed by Peta Sergeant.

+Publication history

 She was created by Jerry Siegel and Curt Swan, and first appeared in Superman's Pal Jimmy Olsen #52 (April 1964).

-Gzptlsnz appears in the sixth season of the Arrowverse series Supergirl, portrayed by Peta Sergeant.

 Fictional character biography

 Gzptlsnz first appeared in the comic book series Superman's Pal Jimmy Olsen as a female imp from the same fifth-dimensional plane as Mister Mxyzptlk.
 Mxyzptlk referred to her as his girlfriend, though Gzptlsnz developed a crush on Jimmy Olsen.

-She reappeared in JLA #31 (July 1999) as the leader of a council of imps passing judgement on Qwsp.
+In post-Crisis continuity, Gzptlsnz reappeared in JLA #31 as the leader of a council of imps passing judgement on Qwsp when he went rogue.

 Gsptlsnz is later seen in Countdown to Final Crisis when Mxyzptlk is pulled through a portal by Monarch, and again when Mxyzptlk escapes.

 In 2011, "The New 52" rebooted the DC universe.
-In the first issue of the relaunched Action Comics, an elderly character named Mrs. Nyxly was introduced as Clark Kent's landlady.
+In the first issue of the relaunched Action Comics, Mrs. Nyxly was introduced as Clark Kent's landlady.
 She is aware of Clark's secret identity as Superman.
 Nyxly is later revealed to be a princess from the fifth dimension.
 Her real name is Nyxlygsptlnz, also referred to as Ms. Gspltlnz, and she is the wife of Mr. Mxyzptlk and daughter of King Brpxz.